tbedford/Website-Test/source/woeful-web.md

 Again with Central, event articles and promotions that are often out of date as soon as they are uploaded is one issue I've noticed more often that I'd like.
+There's also no RSS feed of events - more on this topic later.
 It's almost like these things are an afterthought, rather than part of an integrated approach to delivering a business platform.

 Take another example - location information.
 First you've got to try and find that Locations page - Central don't make that a top menu